Potato-js/weeb-bot/README.md

 ## Attributions

-Used IKEA's [Blahaj](https://www.ikea.com/ca/en/p/blahaj-soft-toy-shark-90373590/) for the currency :)
+- Used IKEA's [Blahaj](https://www.ikea.com/ca/en/p/blahaj-soft-toy-shark-90373590/) for the currency :)
-Currency Cog based off of [Glowstik's Tutorial](https://www.youtube.com/@glowstik)
+- Currency Cog based off of [Glowstik's Tutorial](https://www.youtube.com/@glowstik)
+- ChatGPT for all the celebs and Economy messages

 ## License